 Avoid anyone who is too aggressive.

-Sometimes a company will aggressively pursue potential borrowers and push them to select a consolidation option that’s not in the borrower’s best financial interest.
+Sometimes a company will aggressively pursue potential borrowers and push them to select a consolidation option that’s not in the borrower’s best financial interest (learn about student loan consolidation vs. refinancing).
 They might be a legitimate company but will leave out crucial details in order to sign you up.
 A good general rule of thumb is to be aware of the interest rate and terms.
 Understand how a lower payment can extend the life of your loans, thus increasing the overall amount due.
 Always get all the details, so you know the financial implications of your decision.

 Give it a gut check.